 A futures curve is a curve made by connecting prices of futures contracts of the same underlying, but different expiration dates.
-It is displayed on a chart where the X axis represents expiration date of a futures contract and the Y axis represents prices.
-The concept of futures curve is similar to that of yield curve, which is used for bonds or the money market and displays interest rates of different maturities.
+It is displayed on a chart where the X-axis represents expiration dates of futures contracts and the Y-axis represents prices.
+The chart looks quite similar to yield curve, which is used for bonds or the money market and displays interest rates of different maturities.

 VIX Futures Contango vs. Backwardation

 When a futures curve is upward sloping from left to right, it is called contango (we say that a market is in contango).
 In case of the VIX, it is when near term VIX futures are cheaper than longer term VIX futures, like the example below.

 Contango can be interpreted in the way that the market expects the VIX index to increase from its current level going forward.
 This is very common in VIX futures – in the long run, contango occurs vast majority of time, which is due to the skewed and mean reverting nature of the VIX and volatility in general (long time at low levels, with occasional big but mostly short-lived spikes).
 VIX futures contango is typically sharpest when the spot VIX Index is very low.